-$$\Delta U/U{\perp} \cong 2/(x/h)^{3/2}$$ .
+$$\frac{\Delta U}{U_m} \stackrel{\sim}{=} (\frac{2}{x/h})^{3/2}.$$ the formulas do not indicate the fetch required for the development of the boundary layer.

-Hence, the amount of fetch required is much less; a hill of 10cm height would require a fetch of only 1.7m for a 3% velocity deficit.
+Hence, the amount of fetch required is much less; a hill of 10 cm height would require a fetch of only 1.7 m for a 3% velocity deficit.
 Both of these formulas were derived on the basis of a simulated atmospheric boundary layer approach flow.
-Hence, the indicated fetch is necessary upwind of the plant and an appropriate equilibrium must be developed upstream of that, i.e., the formulas do not indicate the fetch required for the development of the boundary layer.
+Hence, the indicated fetch is necessary upwind of the plant and an appropriate equilibrium must be developed upstream of that, i.e.,

 The choice of a boundary layer depth for very rugged terrain is a difficult task.
 Our choice of 600m (Section 3.2.1.2) is obviously absurd if the heights of the hills themselves are of the same magnitude.
 One indication from the literature is from Thompson (1978), who examined wind profiles obtained from pilot balloons over complex terrain in southwestern Virginia.
 The average boundary layer depth, Thompson concluded, was about 800 m, or 4 hill heights under moderate to high wind speed neutral conditions.
-As mentioned in Section 3.2.1.1, he also observed a logarithmic wind profile with z_0 of 35m.
+As mentioned in Section 3.2.1.1, he also observed a logarithmic wind profile with a z_0 of 35 m.